Tikubonn/cbi/README.md

 * and fix some bug.

 ## licence
-this released under the MIT Licence.
+this released under the *MIT Licence*.